Generation Next Childcare

 a.
 Weekly tuition rate ensures your child(ren) is provided with daily TLC and attention of two licensed providers, meals and snacks for children 1 years old and older, daily curriculum & toy & supply purchases, field trips, frequent purchases of PPE and cleaning services.

 b.
-Effective January 2018, Parents will be responsible for supplying formula & snacks for age 1 and younger.
+Effective April 2023, Parents will be responsible for supplying formula & snacks for age 1 and younger as well as LUNCH for their child daily.

-- GNCC blends homemade food (fruits & veggies) with approval from parent to feed.
-Parent always has option to provide foods of their choice.
+- GNCC can blend homemade food (fruits & veggies) with written approval from parent to feed & payment for this conveinence.

 16. What's the difference between infant and toddler age/ capacity ratio?